-An award-winning and leading scholar-practitioner in higher education, Dr. David E. Jones currently serves as the director of the Paul Robeson Cultural Center at Rutgers University-New Brunswick and co-president/founder of the Harris Jones Consulting Group; a consultancy specializing in diversity and leadership training, speaking engagements and competency development for colleges/universities, corporations and non-profit organizations.
-Born in Brooklyn, New York and raised in Windsor, Connecticut, David holds a doctorate of education in organizational leadership and communication from Northeastern University, a master of education in college student affairs from the University of South Florida and a bachelor of science in communications from Eastern Connecticut State University.
-Prior to joining Rutgers, his career includes serving in various student affairs leadership roles in residence life, student conduct and multicultural affairs at the City University of New York, University of Massachusetts Lowell, New York University and University of South Florida.
+Born in Brooklyn, New York and raised in Windsor, Connecticut, David holds a doctorate of education in organizational leadership and communication from Northeastern University, a master of education in college student affairs from the University of South Florida, a bachelor of science in communications from Eastern Connecticut State University and is a proud member of Alpha Phi Alpha Fraternity, Inc. Prior to joining Rutgers, his career includes serving in various student affairs leadership roles in residence life, student conduct and multicultural affairs at the City University of New York, University of Massachusetts Lowell, New York University and University of South Florida.

 Connect with David on twitter, @davidearljones.